Up to date

 If you still find outdated information, please open an issue.

-As explained in the Debugger panel documentation, Godot features a Debugger > Monitor bottom panel that allows tracking various values with graphs showing their evolution over time.
+As explained in the 调试器面板 documentation, Godot features a Debugger > Monitors bottom panel that allows tracking various values with graphs showing their evolution over time.
 The data for those graphs is sourced from the engine's Performance singleton.

-Since Godot 4.0, you can declare custom values to be displayed in this Monitor tab.
+Since Godot 4.0, you can declare custom values to be displayed in the Monitors tab.
 Example use cases for custom performance monitors include:

 Displaying performance metrics that are specific to your project.
 For instance, in a voxel game, you could create a performance monitor to track the number of chunks that are loaded every second.

 Displaying in-game metrics that are not strictly related to performance, but are still useful to graph for debugging purposes.
 For instance, you could track the number of enemies present in the game to make sure your spawning mechanic works as intended.